meerachotai/benchmark_imprinting/README.md

 mkdir $strainA
 gffread -w ${strainA}/${strainA}_transcripts.fa -g $ref $annot
 ```
+### Output:

+Annotations and FASTA files for both strainA and strainB

 Log files of interest:
 * per_chrom/un_edited_chr.txt - a list of chromosomes that weren't added to strainB because simuG had to be killed
 * per_chrom/indel_scores.txt - stats on the number of trials run per chromosome, including what the final score was (can adjust window accordingly)

-### Output:

-Annotations and FASTA files for both strainA and strainB

-Note: I have only tried it with 50 chromosomes (-n 50), and it takes around 10 minutes to run through the strainB simulation, might need to optimize runtime

 ## Step 2: Simulating reads